Education in Maine: Department of Education

-The Maine Department of Education (DOE) administers public education in the state.
+The Maine Department of Education (DOE) sets learning standards and oversees public education in the state.
 It is run by a commissioner appointed by the governor.
 Local municipalities and their respective school districts operate individual public elementary and secondary schools but the DOE audits performance of these schools.
 The DOE also makes recommendations to state leaders concerning education spending and policies.

 Primary and secondary schools

 Education is compulsory from kindergarten through the twelfth grade, commonly but not exclusively divided into three tiers of primary and secondary education: elementary school, middle school or junior high school and high school.

 Standards

-The state is participating in a 30-state Common Core State Standards Initiative and assessment of students to replace the New England NECAP test.
-The state intends to use the new standards by 2015.
-The test will be given in grades 3-8 and at the end of grade 11 (junior year).
+Maine's state educational standards are the Maine Learning Results (MLRs), which apply to students in grades PreK-12.
+The state adopted the Common Core State Standards in 2011, replacing the New England NECAP test.
+The state incorporated these standards into the MLRs, and intended for schools to fully implement the Common Core standards by fall of 2013.